GetosMonkey/PCP1-Repository/README.md

     8) Wrong winner selection in recursion fix, performance issues, threshold limitations
     9) Used Claude to generate test cases for validation csv
     10) I knew how to do basic file reading and plotting in python from Assignment 2 in CSC2001 as well as just CSC1015 in general bt I used AI to figure out all the importing between different folder structures as well as comparing images
+    11) I didn't think that the linear nor the qaudratic fitted lines were suitable regression lines for my data so I used Chatgpt to help optimize my curve since I identified it as more of a decaying growth

     NB: most of the syncronization and fork join advice I ended up not using and instead used the lecture slides instead as reference,  apart from how to implement it in the main method because I was confused